Last updated: June 2026

 What Does "Full Standby" Mean?

 No principal payments.
 No interest payments.
-Nothing.
+Nothing, for the full term, typically 10 years.

 Why Do Sellers Agree to This?